heatmyhome-ninja/HeatMyHome-Website/README.md

 hydrogen, biomass and gas heating systems, by multiplying the energy demand with operating costs and emissions per unit energy respectively, whilst adjusting for system efficiencies.

-### Applying Demand to Non-Electrified Heating Technologies
+### Applying Demand to Electrified Heating Technologies
 As for the electrified heating technologies, the model is more complex, being simulated for a range of solar thermal and photovoltaic ancillary technology sizes and combinations, TES sizes and tariffs.
 For each hour over a year, the following steps occur.